crystalatk/practice_promise_exercise/README.md

 # Practice: Creating promises...

-In this repo, I will practice creating and using promises.
-I plan to use a simple stopwatch exercise to accomplish this.
+In this repo, creating and using promises will be practiced using a simple stopwatch exercise to accomplish this.